akazukin5151/koneko/README.md

             - [ ] ImageWrapper (thumbnail size assistant)
             - [ ] AbstractImageAdjuster
         - Possibly use unified API (path, x, y, size), but determine which function to call at runtime. eg `func = lscat.ueberzug if config.use_ueberzug() else lscat.icat`

+- Refine: some info (eg manual) still being hidden by ueberzug, general unreliability of prints (need a rethink of implementation)

 * Illust-related mode can't go back to image mode
 * Support illust related mode in lscat app mode 2/b